cyclone-project/cyclone-python-pam/README.md

 To do so, edit the `/etc/cyclone/cyclone.conf` file to add your ports.
 Add single values for specific ports and a sub array with two values from min to max for ranges.

-Then finally enable to load this configuration from the file changing the proper line in `/etc/pam.d/ssh` so it loads this configuration as an argument to the CYCLONE-PAM module.
+The configuration is loaded by default from `/etc/cyclone/cyclone.conf`, but another location can be loaded by providing an argument to the PAM library in `/etc/pam.d/sshd` (there is a comment there explaining the procedure).

 ## References